bubaley/fastapi-ronin/docs/viewsets/actions.md

 ---
-title: FastAPI Custom Actions — Extend ViewSet Endpoints with FastAPI Mason
+title: FastAPI Custom Actions — Extend ViewSet Endpoints with FastAPI Ronin
-description: Enhance your FastAPI Mason ViewSets by adding custom endpoints using the @action decorator.
+description: Enhance your FastAPI Ronin ViewSets by adding custom endpoints using the @action decorator.
 Implement complex business logic beyond CRUD with full context support.
-keywords: FastAPI custom actions, ViewSet custom endpoints, FastAPI Mason decorators, REST API custom methods, extend ViewSets, Python API development
+keywords: FastAPI custom actions, ViewSet custom endpoints, FastAPI Ronin decorators, REST API custom methods, extend ViewSets, Python API development
 ---

-# Custom Actions: Extend ViewSet Endpoints in FastAPI Mason
+# Custom Actions: Extend ViewSet Endpoints in FastAPI Ronin

-FastAPI Mason allows you to extend ViewSets by adding custom actions using the @action decorator.
+FastAPI Ronin allows you to extend ViewSets by adding custom actions using the @action decorator.
 This lets you implement complex business logic and custom endpoints beyond standard CRUD operations, all with proper request context handling for seamless API functionality.

 > **Important:** Always add custom routes to your ViewSets using the `@action` decorator.
 This ensures that you have access to the request context via `self`, and all lifecycle hooks and permission checks are properly handled.
 Defining routes outside of `@action` will break context and hook processing.